 Used as a popular base note in perfumes, patchouli oil is a time-tested remedy for relieving stress, depression, and sexual anxiety as well.
 Applied topically, the oil is not only a potent antidote for skin infections like staph/candida, but can take care of acne and dandruff too.
 It can even help keep off mosquitoes, bedbugs, thanks to its insecticidal properties.

-Widely known for its topical antiseptic and anti-fungal properties, tea tree oil deserves a permanent spot in your natural medicine cabinet.
-You can reach out to this holistic healing remedy not only for fungal infections like athlete's foot, jock itch, toenail fungus, or scabies, but to eradicate dandruff, head lice too.
+Widely known for its topical antiseptic and antifungal properties, tea tree oil offers many benefits.
+You can reach out to this holistic healing remedy not only for herpes and fungal infections like athlete's foot, jock itch, toenail fungus, or scabies but also to eradicate dandruff and head lice.
+Tea tree oil is also a potent preventive against Lyme disease.
 To ensure safe usage, always dilute with carrier oil.

 Please drop in your contact details to learn all about our advertising opportunities.